 Sometimes it’s hard to plan everything in one day, especially if you have a lot going on.
 That’s where a weekly planner comes in handy.
 I’ve created weekly planner printables that let you see the whole week at a glance.
 This tool is great for breaking down your goals into doable steps.

 Example: Let’s say you have a big project due in two weeks.
 The weekly planner helps you break that project down into smaller tasks.
-For example, this week you could set aside time to brainstorm ideas and outline the project.
+For example, first week you could set aside time to brainstorm ideas and outline the project.
 The following week, you can focus on completing the first draft, and the last week could be spent on revisions and finalizing the details.
 Breaking it up this way takes the pressure off and makes things feel less overwhelming.

 Meal Planning Templates: Stay Organized in the Kitchen